rexrainbow/phaser3-rex-notes/docs/docs/board-monopoly.md

 - `monopoly` : Path finder object.
     - `monopoly.board` : [Board object](board.md)
     - `monopoly.gameObject` : Chess game object.
-    - `monopoly.STOP` : Cost of stop.
+    - `monopoly.STOP`, or `-1` : Cost of stop.
 Return this value means chess will stop at `curTileXY`.
-    - `monopoly.BLOCKER` : Cost of blocker.
+    - `monopoly.BLOCKER`, or `null` : Cost of blocker.
 Return this value means that chess can not move to `curTileXY`.

 #### Set cost function